valerio-oliveira/dataops-trail/README.md

 ## Presentation

 This project consists in a high availability cluster running on two AWS Regions.
-I have chose to use non native tools in order to reduce coupling among the project and the Cloud provider.
+I have chose to use non native tools in order to reduce coupling among project and Cloud provider.

 The infrastructure was provisioned with Terraform 1.1.5, whereas the the software layer was deployed using Ansible v.
 2.12.1.

 The Web application was built into a Docker image with Docker v.
 20.10.12 and is available on Dockerhub, from where the playbook gets it.

-Moreover, this project is subdivided into tree subprojects:
+Moreover, this project is divided into tree subprojects:

-- Application project: includes the REST application code and Dockerfile
+- Application project: includes the Web application code and Dockerfile
 - Terraform project: creates the infrastructure resources
 - Ansible project: handles the software layer deployment

 ### Region 1 contains:

-- An EC2 service host with HAProxy load balancer and
+- An EC2 service host with HAProxy load balancer and in the future other services
 - An EC2 application host running 3 instances of the Web application (Django/Python v.
 3.2.5)
-- An EC2 database host running the Main PostgreSQL v.
+- An EC2 database host running the main PostgreSQL v.
 13.5 database

 ### Region 2 contains:

 - A seccond service host with HAProxy load balancer
-- Another application host running 3 more instances of the Web application (Django/Python v.
-3.2.5)
+- Another application host running 3 more instances of the Web application
-- The database host running the Replica PostgreSQL v.
-13.5 database
+- A database host running the Standby database server

-The application cluster takes advantage of the low latency between the Regions, delivered by the VPC Peer, and enables all docker images (three in each Region) to be part of the application cluster.
+The cluster takes advantage of the low latency between two Regions when connected using a VPC Peer connection.
+It enables not only the database replication but also scales the aplication with six docker images (three in each Region).

 ## Preparing to deploy

-After pulling this project into your local machine, you will need to take two steps before deploying the application:
+After pulling this project into your local machine, you will need to take two steps in ordeer to deploying the application:

 - Create the "inventories" directory into the "ansible" directory
 - Create the "variables.auto.tfvars" into the ./terraform/aws/ directory, and set the values for the project variables

+\* These steps are taken automaticaly if you choose to run the deployment from the python scripts as mentioned in the next section.

-I assume that you have already Terraform and Ansible installed and configured in your machine.
+At this point, I assume that you have already Terraform and Ansible installed and configured in your machine.

 > variables.auto.tfvars